Man handling EV home charger

 More than 50 manufacturers provide charging units suitable for EV charging at home.
 Typically units are wall-mounted, and available either with a tethered Type 1 or Type 2 cable, which can be plugged straight into the car, or with a Type 2 socket for use with the vehicle’s charging cable.

-Cost of installing electric car charger at home
+What is the cost of installing electric car charger at home?